PamKing7/ThoughtWave/README.md

 <p align="center">English&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href='./README - ch.md'>简体中文</a></p>

-​	*Commentary, as a form of news and opinion, typically adhere to a certain fixed paradigm, which sets them apart from other types of articles.
-In contrast, commentary articles usually follow the following structure: introduction, main argument, supporting arguments, evidence, and ending.*
+​	*Commentary, particularly within journalism, is characterized by a specific structural paradigm that sets it apart from other types of essays.
+This is especially true in China, where a typical commentary follows a well-defined format comprising a title, a review of the peg (or gist), a main argument, several supporting arguments with evidence, and a conclusion.
+This structure ensures that commentaries are distinct and adhere to established journalistic standards.*

-## Single Prompt
+## Singe-Step Prompt (Table 2)

 *I will provide you with a news background:*